 Cannabis Infused Wine?
 Distributor management and marketing talent?
 Winery branded cannabis products?
 Investment opportunities?
-Service professionals?

 This session will highlight how some wineries and wine industry professionals are seizing the financial opportunities now available in the early stages of legalization.
 Whether it’s infusing cannabis into products, leveraging your brand and customer base, taking advantage on investment opportunities, or simply looking to transfer your skill set to another industry, these are just a few potential opportunities that cannabis is presenting to the wine industry.

 Cannabis sales and distribution will need to adhere to a similar structure that wine is required to observe and given the amount of competition, will experience the same challenges with regard to distributor, retailer and consumer attention.
-How will small producers compete with larger ones?
+How will small producers compete with larger producers?
 What kind of incentives work?
 What are the rules around programming?
 How do you maximize distributor performance?
 How do you create “pull” for your brand at the retailer level?